 Identity Formation Within the Framework of the SEVT.
 Within the SEVT framework, Eccles and colleagues (1983) particularly emphasized the important role of cultural identity for the development of students’ motivation.
 This relationship is relevant for explaining the processes that were expected to result from the present study’s intervention, which brought together migrant students and STEM professionals with the same linguistic and cultural backgrounds.
-Eccles and colleagues assumed that social and cultural processes (see Figure 1, “Cultural Milieu” and “Socializers’ beliefs and behaviors” boxes) influence the development of subjective task value and that these processes are linked to identity development.
-Eccles (2009) assumed that identities contain schema about types of behaviors, tasks, and activities that fit or do not fit with the identities.
+Eccles and colleagues described that social and cultural processes (see Figure 1, “Cultural Milieu” and “Socializers’ beliefs and behaviors” boxes) influence the development of subjective task value and that these processes are linked to identity development.
+Identities (Eccles, 2009) encompass both personal identities, which relate to who student thinks they are or what makes them feel unique, and collective identities, which ties students to others through their social groups or relationships.
+Eccles (2009) specified that identities contain schema about types of behaviors, tasks, and activities that fit or do not fit with the identities.
 For example, ethnic minority and migrant children form beliefs about which behaviors, roles, and interests are appropriate with respect to their ethnic background (see “Childs’ perception” box, Figure 1).
 Because individuals seek to confirm their identities, they place more value on tasks that match their identities (Eccles, 2009).
-More specifically, Eccles (2009) assumed that individuals’ identities form through external and internal comparison processes, psychological interpretative processes, social influences (e.g., parents, teachers, and peers), modeling, and vicarious learning.
-This assumption corresponds to identity models (Stereotype Inoculation Model Dasgupta, 2011; Identities in Context Model, Easterbrook & Hadden, 2021), which also emphasize the salience of certain social and cultural factors (e.g., prevalent negative stereotypes and expectations of performance in education; lack of positive ingroup representation in academic contexts; and a negative disposition of the ingroup toward education).
+More specifically, Eccles (2009) derived from theory that individuals’ identities form through external and internal comparison processes, psychological interpretative processes, social influences (e.g., parents, teachers, and peers), modeling, and vicarious learning.
+This corresponds to identity models (Stereotype Inoculation Model Dasgupta, 2011; Identities in Context Model, Easterbrook & Hadden, 2021), which also emphasize the salience of certain social and cultural factors (e.g., prevalent negative stereotypes and expectations of performance in education; lack of positive ingroup representation in academic contexts; and a negative disposition of the ingroup toward education).
 For example, migrant students are at risk for an absence of positive ingroup representations, which can be alienating and demotivating for students and can even lead them away from education because they can hardly imagine themselves deriving benefits from education (Easterbrook & Hadden, 2021).
 On the contrary, after seeing a successful ingroup member, minority group members tend to have more positive perceptions of themselves (Brewer & Weber, 1994).